DeMaCS-UNICAL/tappy-original/README.md

 # Installation Notes
-Tested with Node.js v10.24.1 (lts/dubnium as of Jan 2022).
-There are known compatibility problems with the serialport module and nodejs versions >=12.
+Tested with Node.js v16.13.2 (lts/gallium as of March 2023).
-Recall to use nvm to sync with correct node version.
+You might want to use nvm to sync with correct node version.
 If using sudo for running the server, recall to have the correct nodejs version also when impersonating root.

 # Access to serial